Best Canon Lenses for Family Photographers | Advice From a Photographer

 As a lifestyle family photographer, I would recommend a 50mm or 35mm lens because this type of photography requires a lot of interaction so it’s best to be closer to your subjects.
 Capturing the landscape is also something that lifestyle photographers love to do, so having a wider lens will allow that.
 I personally love using a 35mm lens the most, but there are other photographers who love their 50mm lenses.

-EF 50mm f/1.8 STM: Great for the photographer on a budget, this is a cheap but sufficient lens for lifestyle family photography.
-I always recommend starting out with this lens until you can afford something better.
+Canon EF 50mm f/1.8 STM: Great for the photographer on a budget, this is a cheap but sufficient lens for lifestyle family photography.
+I always recommend starting out with this lens (or the one below) until you can afford something better.

 Buy it on Amazon | Buy it on Adorama